cornelius/open-source-stepping-stones/motivation.md

 One way of looking at it is the "Scratch your own itch" perspective.
 If you solve a problem which is interesting to you, you do solve a real problem and you provide value to your audience of one.
 Chances are that there are others who have the same problem and would also benefit from a solution.
 If you open up your solution you can find them.
 That's how your audience grows.

+## Visionary idea

+Even if the case that a real problem is tackled is far more often, there is still the chance for starting a project based on a complete new and innovative visionary idea.

 ## Shared vision